Do You Feel The Power In The Air?

 So if you see a wind turbine on a windy day, the slower it turns, the higher and more powerful it is.

-- Wind energy is unique for the fact that no water used to generate power.
+- Wind energy is unique for the fact that it uses no water to generate power.

-- The tip of the blades can reach up to 320 kph.
+- The tip of the blades can reach up to 320 k/h.

 - The largest windmill can be found in Hawaii.
 It stands 20 stories tall and each blade has the length of a football field.